Pregnancy-Related Problems (cont.)

 Most women have some fatigue during pregnancy, especially during the first and third trimesters.
 During the first trimester, your body makes higher levels of the hormone progesterone, which may make you feel more tired.
 You may feel more energy during most of your second trimester.
 Later in pregnancy, your growing baby and loss of sleep because you cannot find a comfortable position can lower your energy level.

 - Eat regularly.
 Do not skip meals or go for long periods without eating.
 Choose healthy foods.

 - Exercise regularly.
 Get outside, take walks, or keep your blood moving with your favorite workout.
 If you do not have your usual energy, do not overdo it.

 - Try to take rest breaks often during the day.

 - Do only as much as you need to, and do not take on extra activities or responsibilities.

 Sleep problems are common during pregnancy.
 These tips may help you get a good night's sleep.

 You may also have other common problems, like a cold, mild headache, backache, mild fever, or the flu, while you are pregnant that are not caused by your pregnancy.
 These minor symptoms generally do not cause problems or hurt your baby.
-It is safe to use acetaminophen, such as Tylenol, during pregnancy to help relieve discomfort, but call your doctor if you develop a fever.
+In general, doctors say it is usually safe to take acetaminophen (Tylenol) for fever and pain.

 Heartburn and gastroesophageal reflux disease (GERD)